tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us004/01.requirements-engineering/Readme.md

 # US004 - Assign a Skill

-US004 - Assign Skills to a Collaborator
-1. Requirements Engineering
 ### 1.1.
 User Story Description
 As a Human Resources Manager (HRM), I want to assign one or more skills to a collaborator to effectively manage and utilize the workforce's capabilities.

 ### 1.2.
 Customer Specifications and Clarifications

 From the specifications document:

-Each collaborator can be associated with multiple skills.
+>	Each collaborator can be associated with multiple skills.

-A skill can only be assigned if it is not already attributed to the collaborator.
+>	A skill can only be assigned if it is not already attributed to the collaborator.

 From the client clarifications:

-Question: Can a skill be removed from a collaborator?
+>	**Question:** Can a skill be removed from a collaborator?
+>

-Answer: Yes,but in a different user story.
+>	**Answer:** Yes, but that is in a different user story.

-Question: How is the collaborator identified for skill assignment?
+>	**Question:** How is the collaborator identified for skill assignment?
+>

-Answer: The collaborator is identified by their employee ID/Vatnumber .
+>	**Answer:** The collaborator is identified by their employee ID/Vatnumber .

 ### 1.3.
 Acceptance Criteria

-AC1: The collaborator must exist in the system.
+* **AC1:** The collaborator must exist in the system.
-AC2: The skill to be assigned must exist in the system.
+* **AC2:** The skill to be assigned must exist in the system.
-AC3: A skill can be assigned to a collaborator only if it is not already assigned to them.
+* **AC3:** A skill can be assigned to a collaborator only if it is not already assigned to them.
-AC4: The system should allow assignment of multiple skills in a single operation.
+* **AC4:** The system should allow assignment of multiple skills in a single operation.

 ### 1.4.
 Found out Dependencies
-There must be a predefined list of skills available in the system.
+* There must be a predefined list of skills available in the system, therefore there is a dependency on "US001 - Create a Skill".
-Each collaborator must have a unique identifier.
+* Each collaborator must have a unique identifier, therefore there is a dependency  on "US003 - Register a Collaborator".

 ### 1.5 Input and Output Data

-Input Data:
+**Input Data:**

+* Selected data:
-Collaborator's employee ID or Vatnumber
+    * Collaborator's employee ID or Vatnumber

+* Typed data:
-Names of skills to be assigned
+    * Names of skills to be assigned

-Output Data:
+**Output Data:**

- Operation Successful or Operation not Succesfull
+* Operation Successful or Operation not Succesfull

-Confirmation of successful skill assignment
+* Confirmation of successful skill assignment
-Error messages in case of invalid operations (e.g., skill already assigned, non-existent collaborator or skill)
+* Error messages in case of invalid operations (e.g., skill already assigned, non-existent collaborator or skill)

 ### 1.6.
 System Sequence Diagram (SSD)